sockeqwe/website-old/_posts/2015-11-29-plaid-refactored-1.md

 You might have noticed the `SourceDao` class in the code shown above.
 We will talk about that in the second part of this blog series when we are going "truly reactive".

 # Conclusion of Part 1
 This is the first part of a series of blog post tree parts.
 In this first part we have build the fundament by applying Model-View-Presenter and have refactored the way how the app loads data from the backend endpoints.
-The main idea is to cut this huge and complex task down into several smaller and reusable components like `ItemsLoader`, `Page`, `Router` and `RouteCaller` which follows more the SOLID principle.
+The main idea is to cut this huge and complex task down into several smaller and reusable components like `ItemsLoader`, `Page`, `Router` and `RouteCaller` which follows more the SOLID principle as Nick Butcher's `DataManager` implementation.

 As always, there are better ways to implement such an app.
 Especially, the `ItemsLoader` can be done entirely different.
 My first intention was to create an unlimited Observable for load older pages by using RxJava's `switchOnNext()` or `merge` operators as described by [Matthias Käppler](https://gist.github.com/mttkay/24881a0ce986f6ec4b4d), but I came to the conclusion that some things regarding UI and error handling are slightly easier to implement if I can split the single observable into two observables (one for first page, one for older page).